Back to Home

 To begin monitoring network processes:

-1. Launch ProcessDolphin
+1. Launch ProcessDolphin with administrator privileges

-2. Click the Run button in the upper right corner
+2. Click the Run button in the upper right corner of the interface

 Process Information

-ProcessDolphin collects detailed information about each process:
+ProcessDolphin collects comprehensive information about each process:

-• Hierarchy: Parent process information
+• Process Hierarchy: Parent process name, PID, and relationship mapping

-• Execution: Command line arguments, creation time
+• Execution Context: Full command line arguments, process creation time

 Network Mapping